1. The initial design of the bathroom.

 Let’s take a look at how I drew two renderings showing the concept for a primary bathroom in a home in Aspen, Colorado, as designed by Richard Hallberg Interior Design.
 These are hand-drawn renderings rather than computer-generated.

 First, following with the project designers’ initial plans and direction, I drafted the floor plan of the entire home, so I had an understanding of the room’s scale early on.
+The designer likes the warmth of hand-drawn plans!
 The detail of plan, left, shows the primary bathroom.
 The designers provided the four elevations for the room, one elevation shown on the right.
 Click images to see full-size.

 2. My preliminary drawings.